 When reviewing the history of the Black Mass it is easily seen why many doubt that a large number of witches participated in them.
 The Black Mass, on the whole, was more of a protest of churchmen against the Church.
 The witches, as a group, of the time were already on the out with the Church.
 Many were desperately trying to save their lives, plus few fitted into the nobility.
 Perhaps La Voisin was a witch, but if she was, it appears she used her skills to better herself.
 She, most likely, could not be classified as an ordinary witch.

 Nevertheless, none of this was obvious to the witch-hunters and inquisitors.
 For them the Black Mass only served as another reason to go after witches.
 Likewise, confessions were tortured from witches that included tales of performing obscene rituals at sabbats such as defiling the cross while the Devil served as the priest.
 It is uncertain whether such accounts entailed the actual performance of the Black Mass.
-It is possible that some pagans retained their beliefs in face of the Church’s opposition and did worship another god or the Devil as a way of fighting back.
+It is possible that some pagans retained their beliefs in face of the Church’s opposition.
+And did worship another god or the Devil as a way of fighting back.
 Possibly, they felt they had a friend in the Devil, for they knew they had no friend in the Church.

 During the 19th century the Black Mass went into further decline.
-A London fraternal group call the Hellfire Club, in the latter part of the century, was said to perform a Black Mass regularly to worship the Devil.
+A London fraternal group call the Hellfire Club, in the latter part of the century, perform a Black Mass to worship the Devil.
 Although, speculation is that the ritual was little more than sexual escapades with large quantities of alcohol.
-In 1947, a Black Mass was performed at the graveside of Aleister Crowley, who in life thought himself the Antichrist.
+In 1947, a Black Mass performed at the graveside of Aleister Crowley, who in life thought himself the Antichrist.
 When the Church of Satan was founded in 1966, the Black Mass was not included among its rituals because the founder, Anton Szandor LeVey, thought the Black Mass was outmoded.

 Source: 9, 26-27.